 Strategic risks for the Company depend on its ability to anticipate and adapt to regulatory changes as well as changes in the International Private Medical Insurance market and the competitive landscape.

-During 2020 the principal strategic risk for the Company has been the impact of the UK leaving the EU ("Brexit").
-Given the Company operated in the UK during 2020 on a "freedom of service" basis, the scheduled departure of the UK from the EU on January 31st 2020 could have hindered sales in 2020.
+During 2021 a key strategic risk for the Company was the regulatory impact of the UK leaving the EU ("Brexit").
+The Company obtained authorisation from the Prudential Regulation Authority ("PRA") to establish a UK Branch, effective from 1 January 2021.
+The Company will be able to continue to operate in the UK market through this UK Branch.